bhawley45/CrossbowTraining/README.md

 ## Game Development

-  Development took place over about 3 days.
-I started with a similar outline style to "Droppin' Tilted" and begain working on mechanics for the game.
-I opted to use Blueprints instead of C++ for scripting due to the time constraints.
-Once the mechanics were finalized I begain blocking out the level, for texturess and models I used various packs from the Unreal Asset Store.
-I wasn't able to find a goot crossbow model with animations, so with this project I also dabbled a bit into Blender for the first time.
-I took a simeple crossbow model and made a reload animation and bolt model so there was a visible projectile being shot.
+  Development took place over about three days.
+I started with a similar outline style to "Droppin' Tilted" and began by working on game mechanics.
+I opted to use Blueprints instead of C++ for scripting due to time constraints.
+Once the mechanics were finalized, I began blocking out the level.
+For textures and models, I used various packs from the Unreal Asset Store.
+I wasn't able to find a good crossbow model with animations, so with this project, I also dabbled a bit in Blender for the first time.
+I took a simple crossbow model, made a reload animation, and created a bolt model so there was a visible projectile being shot.

 ## Challenges and Learnings

- Saying this project was provided a lot of learning opportinities would be an understatment.
-I didn't realize just how different Unreal and Unity were at first, then I added Blender...
-I would not recommend this to anyone, but it forced me to grow as a developer in quite a few ways.
+ Saying this project provided a lot of learning opportunities would be an understatement.
+At first, I didn't realize just how different Unreal and Unity were, and then I added Blender...
+I would not recommend this approach to anyone, but it forced me to grow as a developer in quite a few ways.
 I had to be extremely organized and have a clear plan of action to meet the deadline.

 ## How to Play